 There are many alternatives to competing on price.

 The first is to make quality your selling point.
 Matthew Stevenson of fast-growing The Landscape Company says: "If you are to win contracts when you are not the cheapest quote, you need to explain to people that if they get three quotes, they aren't likely to all be for the same job in terms of the quality of materials and workmanship.
 Best price isn't the same as best value."

 To reinforce this point about quality, whenever you are discussing jobs with clients, make sure that you demonstrate expertise without irritating them by being a know-it-all.

-Another approach is to provide a level of service that competitors can't match.
+Another approach is to provide a level of customer service that competitors can't match.
 One electrical contractor I know always responds to emergency call outs within one hour, no matter how trivial and whatever time and day that they come in.
-This builds trust and often leads to follow on work where price is not the prime consideration.
+This builds trust and often leads to follow-on work where price is not the prime consideration.

 I know of some companies that simply don't quote when they are in competition.
 They work hard to generate enough leads so that they can be choosy, and then do such a good job that they are always getting recommended.

 Each company needs to find their own unique approach or specialisation that helps them avoid competing on price.

 Competing on price is an incredibly easy route to poverty and probably, after bad workmanship, it is the largest cause of bankruptcies.
 Rip-off pricing won't work, but decent prices for good work should always be your aim.

 Once started, it can be hard to stop competing with low pricing but once you manage it, you will never look back.